-RCC has guaranteed admissions agreements with over 30 public and private colleges and universities, providing a wide variety of opportunities for transfer.
+Currently, RCC has almost 50 guaranteed admissions agreements with 36 public and private colleges and universities, providing a wide variety of opportunities for transfer.
+More agreements are in the process of being negotiated.

 Our Mission

 Rappahannock Community College provides inclusive access to exceptional training and educational opportunities meeting the community's needs and preparing individuals for success as learners, employees, and citizens.